bimeister/event-bus/README.md

 - Multiple instances of EventBus may be created
 - Format of dispatched payload is not limited
-- Relations between dispatched data is managed by EventBus
+- Relations between dispatched data are managed by EventBus

 ## Usage